 We are located in Nescopeck Township, Luzerne County, Pennsylvania, USA.
 On a Road Map we are just West of the Intersection of Interstate 80 and 81 in Northeastern PA.
-Exit 256 off I-80 route 93 North 4 miles to Route 239, follow Signs to the Stage at Briggs Farm.
+Exit 256 off I-80 route 93 North 4 miles to Route 239, follow signs to Briggs Farm Blues Festival.

 WHAT TO BRING?

 Our splendid natural amphitheater puts you at a great seat wherever you are.
-We suggest you bring a chair or blanket for your spot on the grass, you may bring food.
+We suggest you bring a chair or blanket for your spot on the grass.
+We do allow outside food and beverages but encourage you to visit our onsite food and beer vendors.
 NO GLASS BOTTLES!
 NO PETS!
-We offer a variety of vendors and some farm fresh, homestyle cooking at the festival.

-*Please note that no chairs or tents will be allowed in the Main Stage audience area until noon on Friday, July 10th.
+*Please note that no chairs will be allowed in the Main Stage audience area until noon on Friday, July 7th.

 WHERE TO PARK?

 All tickets are available for purchase at the Gate during the festival.
-When you enter either the Main gate or the Camping gate and present your ticket, you will receive a wrist band that will allow you to come and go as you please.
+When you enter at the gate and present your ticket, you will receive a wrist band that will allow you to come and go as you please.
 You MUST have a camping wristband to enter the campground.

 We supply clean Porta-Potties, sinks for washing hands,

 and Potable Water.
-Free heated showers are available in
+Free showers are available in